Toubat/livechain/README.md

 # LiveChain

-LiveChain is a Python package that integrates LiveKit with LangGraph and LangChain for building real-time AI agents.
-It provides tools for creating, managing, and deploying conversational AI systems with audio processing capabilities (soon).
+LiveChain is a Python framework for building real-time applications with AI agents.
+It adapts an event-driven approach to building reactive agentic workflows.
+The framework is also designed for building ambient agents that can operate in the background and react to events in the environment, enabling proactive behavior.

+It integrates LiveKit for real-time communication (soon), LangGraph for workflow management, and LangChain for building AI agents.

 ## Installation